pfheatwole/thesis/source/foil_geometry.rst

   a big deal, but developing an aerodynamic method that accounts for cell billowing is time prohibitive.
 Should I simply punt that discussion into the aerodynamics section?
 Like "this geometry neglects details such as cell distortions.
-See 'canopy_aerodynamics:Limitations' for a discussion." ?]]
+See 'foil_aerodynamics:Limitations' for a discussion." ?]]

 ..
 Functionality